-In his third trial, he was convicted of first-degree murder and sentenced to life in prison.
-In 1894, he was granted parole and in 1904, the governor granted him a pardon.
+In his third trial, he was convicted of first-degree murder, sentenced to life in prison and later granted parole by Governor Claude Matthews.
+In 1904, he was granted a pardon by Governor Winfield T. Durbin.

 The fourth, a 32-year-old inmate serving time for grand larceny, was found guilty and sentenced to death.
 In his second trial, he pleaded guilty to manslaughter and sentenced to 10 years at hard labor.
 On his deathbed in 1879, he confessed to being the shooter.

-Custody Officer Chamberlain was single and survived by his parents.
+Custody Officer Chamberlain, from Jeffersonville, was single and survived by his parents.

 The Indiana State Prison South/Indiana Reformatory/Colgate-Palmolive Historic District consists of 18 contributing buildings dating to 1847 and is roughly bounded by Clark Boulevard, Montgomery Avenue, Missouri Avenue and the CSX railroad tracks.
 The district was added to the National Register of Historic Places on March 13, 2019 and listed on the Indiana Register of Historic Sites and Structures on January 16, 2019.